National States' Rights Party: Decline

 The party's influence declined in the 1970s, as Fields began to devote more of his energies to the Ku Klux Klan.
 As a result, in April 1976, U.S. Attorney General Edward H. Levi concluded an FBI investigation into the group after it was decided that they posed no threat.

 The NSRP began its terminal decline when Stoner was convicted for a bombing in 1980.
 Without his leadership, the party descended into factionalism, and in August 1983, Fields was expelled for spending too much time in the Klan.
-Jerry Ray (the brother of James Earl Ray) took over leadership; however, Fields maintained his control of The Thunderbolt.
+Jerry Ray, the brother of Martin Luther King Jr. assassin James Earl Ray, took over leadership; however, Fields maintained his control of The Thunderbolt.
 Without its two central figures, the NSRP fell apart, and by 1987, it had ceased to exist.

 Similar groups

-The group had no specific connection to the less extreme, southern conservative States' Rights Democratic Party, although it did share some of its views.
-Similarly, the party had no direct connection to the group of the same name set up in June 2005 in Philadelphia, Mississippi, after the conviction of Edgar Ray Killen for his role in three 1964 murders (although this group consciously picked the name to evoke Stoner's defunct movement).
+The group had no specific connection to the earlier States' Rights Democratic Party, although it did share some of its views.
+Similarly, the party had no direct connection to the group of the same name set up in June 2005 in Philadelphia, Mississippi, after the conviction of Edgar Ray Killen for his role in three 1964 murders, although this group consciously picked the name to evoke Stoner's defunct movement.